By: Amy Dockery, Registered Dietitian

 ..With a food processor: https://youtu.be/1Vbtn0cL0VM

-Try adding cumin and black beans for a ‘beans and rice’ dish or stir-fry with onion, garlic, ginger and soya for mock fried rice.
+Tip: Try adding cumin and black beans for a ‘beans and rice’ dish or stir-fry with onion, garlic, ginger and soya for mock fried rice.

-4) Nice cream for your sweet tooth
+4) Greek yogurt clusters for your sweet tooth

-5) Bake spaghetti squash and you won’t squash your goals;)
+5) Bake spaghetti squash and you won’t squash your goals

 Baked spaghetti squash boats are a nutritious and easy alternative to try if baked pasta dishes are family favourite in your house. https://www.youtube.com/watch?v=bz9NLpXT3Ic